RosCollective/eft-field-mechanics/README.md

   A formal description of interaction as a constrained dynamical field, defining the structure within which the field operates

 * **Field Mechanics (this repository)**
-  Describes how the field behaves under pressure in sustained human–machine interaction
+  Stabilized lexicon describing how the field behaves under pressure

 * **Field Notes** *(separate repository)*
-  Primary observational records underlying this lexicon
+  Primary observational record underlying those distinctions

 * **Coherence Dynamics** *(forthcoming)*
   Higher-order patterns of stabilization and collapse